dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 27 May 2019

+The Bradfield School of Computer Science has published [Teach Yourself Computer Science](https://teachyourselfcs.com/), a guide for acquiring the skills you'd obtain from getting a Computer Science degree from a university.
+They recommend books and online courses.
+It's a guide I wish I had read before I started picking courses for my degree.
+I prefer Bryant and O'hallarans [Computer Systems: a Programmers Perspective](https://csapp.cs.cmu.edu/) over the Patterson and Henneys book for computer architecture and Appels [Modern Compiler Implementation in ML](https://www.cs.princeton.edu/~appel/modern/ml/) over the Dragon Book.
+Those books are more applied and the expense of some depth.

+## 26 May 2019

+Rico Mariani has written ton of useful articles about optimizing computer programs.
+In [Holistic Approaches to Performance Analysis](https://blogs.msdn.microsoft.com/ricom/2015/05/31/holistic-approaches-to-performance-analysis/) he says that many tools and methodologies for evaluating performance misses the "when".
+You get summary data that hides both the variance and the time stamps when things went awry.
+I've found that time-line graphs of consumption metrics like CPU time, disk accesses and invocation of interrupt handlers makes it much easier to pinpoint problems.
+Adding [invasive tracing that generates data that can be viewed by Google Chromes builtin tracer](https://www.gamasutra.com/view/news/176420/Indepth_Using_Chrometracing_to_view_your_inline_profiling_data.php) is one easy way to get that kind of time-line.
+I've also used [ITM and ETM tracing with sigroks PulseView](http://essentialscrap.com/tips/arm_trace/theory.html) for getting time-line graphs for embedded systems.

 ## 25 May 2019

 Rico Marianis [Approximately Correct Notes on Threading Models](https://medium.com/@ricomariani/approximately-correct-notes-on-selected-threading-models-f96543c7c4a2) describes what he thinks are the main kind of choices you have for designing threading solutions.
 The idea is that you're going to get an object O from some provider P and then use it.